 Employment opportunities include physicians’ offices, health maintenance organizations, health departments, and hospitals.

-The Associate Degree program in Medical Assisting is an accredited program by CAAHEP.
+The Associate Degree program in Medical Assisting is accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of Medical Assisting Education Review Board (MAERB).
 Program criteria are governed by the Medical Assisting Education Review Board (MAERB).
 A student must be a graduate of a CAAHEP-accredited Medical Assisting program to be eligible to sit for the American Association of Medical Assistants’ certification examination to become Certified Medical Assistants.
 Graduates from the diploma program will be eligible to sit for the certification exam when the program receives certification through CAAHEP.

 20 N. Wacker Dr., Ste.
 1575

-a.
-Complete college application for admission, and the Medical Assisting for the limited/capped program admission
+- Complete the Medical Assisting application for the limited/capped program admission

-3. Students applying to the Medical assisting program are encouraged to have successfully completed BIO 161.
+- Students applying to the Medical assisting program are encouraged to have successfully completed MED 116.

-7. Current CPR certification for the Professional Rescuer or Healthcare Provider by the first day of fifth semester.
+- Current Red Cross CPR/AED for the Professional Rescuer and Health Care Provider certification by the first day of fifth semester.

-Courses requiring a grade of "C" or better: BIO, CIS, MED and OST
+Courses requiring a grade of "C" or better: CIS, MED